fusky-labs/searchpets/README.md

 ## Infrastructure

-The front-end is written in Next.js + TypeScript + Lit Web Components;
+The front-end is written in Next.js + TypeScript;
 with Tailwind CSS.
 While the back-end is written in Python with a lightweight and fast web framework, FastAPI - the database is powered by Redis.